-- Help you to enjoy media comfortably again, such as the TV or radio, without having to turn the volume really loud.
+- Help you to enjoy media comfortably again, such as the TV or radio, without having to turn the volume too far up.

 The main point of the hearing aid is to make sounds louder and clearer.
 They won’t be able to make your hearing perfect, but they will certainly make a huge difference.

 There are multiple hearing aids available to you, with the most common being the behind the ear hearing aids.
 Let’s take a closer look at your options: